Olympus E-M10 III vs Panasonic G9

-- Better video: Provides higher movie framerates (4K/60p vs 4K/30p).
+- Better video: Provides higher movie framerates (4K/60p versus 4K/30p).

 - More detailed viewfinder: Has higher resolution electronic viewfinder (3680k vs 2360k dots).

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.